jiaqimu2/polysemy/README.md

   - directory: a base directory
   - vocabInputFile: an input vocabulary file (an example is provided in data/)
   - vecInputFile: a binary vector file (an example is provided in data/)
-  - corpusDir: a directory to chunked corpus (an example is provided in data/)
+  - corpusPath: a directory to chunked corpus (an example is provided in data/)
-  - algoDir: an output directory
+  - algoPath: an output directory